hchiam/learning-css/README.md

 - CSS border auto-uses text color.
 Also CSS has `currentColor` keyword: https://codepen.io/hchiam/pen/qBPPQVg

-- Fancy hover link (but must be one-liner link): https://codepen.io/hchiam/pen/LYzzaow (Note that `display: inline` elements act weird because they're treated like text: extra line-height spacing underneath, automatically filling the width, not responding to top/bottom margins.)
+- Fancy hover link (but must be one-liner link): https://codepen.io/hchiam/pen/LYzzaow (Note that `display: inline` elements act weird because they're treated like text: extra line-height spacing underneath (which you can get rid of with `line-height:0`), or automatically filling the width, not responding to top/bottom margins.)

 - CSS fit-content: https://codepen.io/hchiam/pen/eYGGoNQ (`fit-content` is an intelligent in-between for `min-content` and `max-content`)